 This technique uses flattery and also covers all possibilities.
 Try to use some negative traits so that your “reading” doesn’t come across as sycophantic or even improbable:

 “You’re able to bear a grudge for a long time.”

 “There are things in your past that you regret having done.”

-These facts can give you the “way in” to how someone’s thinking.
-Even if you don’t know their age for sure, you can estimate.
+These facts can give you a “way in” to how someone’s thinking.
+Even if you don’t know their age for sure – and these experiences and feelings won’t be true for everyone – you can estimate.
 Knowing roughly where they’re at in the life cycle makes it easier for you to read them.

 To be able to hypnotize someone, you need to break through their defenses.
 You need to get their attention as soon as possible.
 You need to bypass the critical conscious mind so it’s easier to implant suggestions.

-In the end, it’s all about communicating with the subconscious.
-It’s just another way to switch off their logical, analytical brain.
-And if you can do it with a bit of pizzazz and finesse, none of that will matter anyway.
+In the end, it’s all about communicating with the unconscious.
+It’s just another way to switch off your subject’s logical, analytical brain so you can get down to business and help them to resolve any issues.